10 project management challenges (and how to overcome them)

 Inadequate sponsor support is probably the most problematic of all project management challenges — simply because it causes many issues the project manager has very little control over.

-Sadly, there isn’t much a project manager can do to force a lazy project sponsor to work harder — short of complaining to higher management.
-But, there are steps they can take to nudge inexperienced project sponsors in the right direction.
+Sadly, there isn’t much a project manager can do to force a lethargic project sponsor to work harder — short of complaining to higher management.
+But, there are steps they can take to nudge inexperienced project sponsors in the right direction:

 That said, for any of this to happen, the organization as a whole must have a culture that understands and values project management.